 - Bleeding in the stomach

 The mental health aspect of mixing Effexor and alcohol should not be overlooked either.
 People with depression or anxiety taking Effexor to treat their symptoms can experience worsened symptoms or panic attacks while mixing Effexor and alcohol.
-You may feel emptiness, paranoia, moodiness, irritability, a decrease in your appetite, and sadness.
+In addition, you may feel emptiness, paranoia, moodiness, irritability, a decrease in your appetite, and sadness.

 The alcohol can reverse the effect of Effexor, causing the treatment from the drug to be rendered ineffective altogether.
-The amount of alcohol needed to counteract Effexor varies from person to person because there are many factors at play including dosage, alcohol type, body weight, and when the drugs were taken.
+The amount of alcohol needed to counteract Effexor varies from person to person because of many factors, including dosage, alcohol type, body weight, and when the drugs were taken.

-Due to the variety of risks that are associated with drinking alcohol and taking Effexor, it is best to avoid drinking alcohol while taking Effexor.
+Due to the various risks associated with drinking alcohol and taking Effexor, it is best to avoid drinking alcohol while taking Effexor.
 It can quickly become a harmful addiction because the heightened effects of intoxication can become addicting to someone who is depressed or anxious.

 Becoming addicted to any substance that alters your mental and physical state can quickly become an issue in your life that can affect various sectors of your world.

-An addiction to mixing Effexor and alcohol may not be apparent at first, however, you may begin to see that a pattern is forming in your drinking behavior, your sober behavior, and the reasons you are taking your medication.
+An addiction to mixing Effexor and alcohol may not be apparent at first.
+However, you may begin to see a pattern forming in your drinking behavior, your sober behavior, and the reasons you are taking your medication.

-When a person is addicted to mixing Effexor and alcohol, they will often drink every day to get to the altered state that the combination of substances can give them.
+When people are addicted to mixing Effexor and alcohol, they will often drink every day to get to the altered state that the combination of substances can give them.
 The altered, intoxicated state of the two substances together is much stronger than just drinking without the drug, so users can quickly create a mental addiction to the two together.

-Those with a history of addiction should not mix Effexor with alcohol because there is an extremely high likelihood that they can easily become addicted to drinking unhealthy amounts of alcohol, particularly while they are on their medication.
+Those with a history of addiction should not mix Effexor with alcohol because it is highly likely that they can easily become addicted to drinking unhealthy amounts of alcohol, particularly while they are on their medication.